flowcustom/devwalks.github.io/_posts/2017-08-07-saas-in-1-month-introduction.md

 - What slang do they use?
 What words do they use to describe their problems?
 - Any other items of interest that seem like they might be useful.

-You do this research for hours and hours until something just "clicks".
+You do this research for hours and hours until the you start finding recurring issues that you have the unique ability to solve.
+Please refer to Alex's comments below this article for extra context regarding the whole process (Alex is one of the co-creators of 30x500!).

 ![Research!](/assets/img/posts/research.png)